 The course combines several integrated approaches aimed at developing your skills.
 Most in-class time, driven by the structure of the textbook and accompanying workbook, is devoted to speaking and practicing Italian through a combination of group-based and individual activities, focusing on grammatical structures, language functions and vocabulary.
 Lessons also focus on a wide range of contemporary cultural themes through the use varied materials such as newspaper articles, advertising material and short film clips.
-Onsite activities such as visits to markets and bars will give you a unique chance to rapidly implement your linguistic development in real-life.

-To give you further opportunities to develop your linguistic and intercultural skills in real local-community situations, your professor will assist in arranging conversation exchanges with Italians, either as part of inclass cultural exchanges with local Italians as guests, or during on-site study excursions.
+Onsite activities such as visits to markets and to the National Library in Florence, and regular conversation exchanges with Italian students, will give you a unique chance to rapidly implement your linguistic development in real life.
+To give you further opportunities to develop your linguistic and intercultural skills in real local-community situations, your professor will assist in arranging conversation exchanges with Italians, either as part of in-class cultural exchanges with local Italians as guests, or during on-site study excursions.

 Special extra-curricular activities, organized by various local institutions, will be announced at the start of the semester and your instructor will help you identify which activities would be most useful for you.
 These and other cultural components of the course will also promote your knowledge of Italy and Italians, as you learn about Italian society, and thus learning Italian gives you a privileged opportunity to develop sensitivity towards cultural differences and to understand the ways in which culture and language interlock.
-In this sense you will be encouraged to exploit the value of these lessons not just as a useful aid to your progress in other courses at the CEA center, but as a set of tools for unlocking a wide range of intercultural discoveries whilst living and studying abroad.
+In this sense you will be encouraged to exploit the value of these lessons not just as a useful aid to your progress in other courses at the CEA Study Center, but as a set of tools for unlocking a wide range of intercultural discoveries whilst living and studying abroad.